 I love street photography.
 When it’s possible, I try to take photos that have the spontaneity of reportage.
 As I mentioned before, I usually work a lot on the concepts and the ideas in advance, sometimes for days or even for weeks, so when the time comes, I’m ready to go with a clear mind.

 This project was special.
 Surprisingly, I didn’t know a lot about where I wanted to end.
 I walked for a few days in Newtown, a suburb of Sydney, sponging the atmosphere and meeting interesting characters.
-I shot some of them very quickly on location using natural light, others were shot on a second round with a bit of preparation (like the girl with the skate board).
+I shot some of them very quickly on location using natural light, others were shot in the second round with a bit of preparation (like the girl with the skateboard).
 After a while, a pattern emerged and the story popped–up.
 I’m not particularly attracted by the subject, death, but I will not escape from the reality either.
 My father’s health quickly declined the past few years and he’s now very sick.
 This series was a kind of tribute to him.